+CIVIL WAR

+(1917 - 1922)
-CIVIL WAR (1917-22).
-War following the October Revolution and the enforced dissolution of the constituent assembly, fought between the

-Reds, organized by Trotsky (q.v.), and the White generals who supported the provisional government or one of the former parties.
-In the winter of 1917-18 the Bolsheviks overthrew General Kaledin's (q.v.) regime of Don Cossacks and fought anti-Bolshevik supporters in Orenburg and on the Manchurian frontier.
-The E and S fronts were constituted in the summer of 1918.
-In March 1919 the Whites under Admiral Kolchak (q.v.) were nearing the Volga but were forced back until the capture of Kolchak in 1920.
-The N front was liquidated in 1920 following the departure of Allied troops in 1919.
-The Baltic states and the German troops led by General von der Goltz complicated the position as did the intervention of Japan, Finland, Poland, Turkey, and Rumania.
+War following the October Revolution and the enforced dissolution of the constituent assembly, fought between the Reds, organized by Trotsky, and the White generals, who supported the provisional government or one of the former parties.
+In the winter of 1917-1918 the Bolsheviks overthrew General Kaledin's regime of Don Cossacks and fought anti-Bolshevik supporters in Orenburg and on the Manchurian frontier.
+The eastern and southern fronts were constituted in the summer of 1918.
+In March 1919 the Whites, under Admiral Kolchak, were nearing the Volga but were forced back until the capture of Kolchak in 1920.
+The northern front was liquidated in 1920 following the departure of Allied troops in 1919.
+The Baltic states and the German troops led by General von der Goltz complicated the positions as did the intervention of Japan, Finland, Poland, Turkey, and Romania.
 The ultimate Red victory was due to the failure of the Whites to organize the peasants and unify their aspirations.

+Footman, David, Civil War in Russia, 1961.